temach/jplang/moonspeak/graph/frontend/README.txt

 save and saveAs modes:
-MODE_DEVICE - save data as a file for downloading to device MODE_BROWSER - save graph as data into browser storage
+MODE_DEVICE - save data as a file for downloading to device MODE_BROWSER - save graph as data into browser storage MODE_MOONSPEAK - our custom mode for importing/saving to moonspeak

 see:
 ```